 When I was pregnant I planned to end my life as soon as my baby was old enough to survive without me.
 I believed everyone who told me I wouldn't cope, I'd be a rubbish mum.
 Now the love of my life is nearly eight and tells me I'm the best mum in the world, the perfect team.— WildBunnyArts (@WildBunnyArts) November 19, 2017

 I understand completely.
 I am up and down a lot.
 What always stopped me in the end was because I didn't want my sons seeing my body after suicide or have to clean up in their home too.
 It was enough for me.
-I finally learned not to not worry about things I don't control or can't— Mary says Ban AR-15s (@thecatsartist) November 20, 2017
+I finally learned not to not worry about things I don't control or can't— Mary D. Vote like your life depends on it (@thecatsartist) November 20, 2017

 Plenty of non-parents chimed in too:

 I have been going through a severe depression myself.
 Your tweet helps me see out today's day and probably tomorrow and then the day after.
 Thank you for sharing this and unknowingly inspiring me to fight another day. strength to you!— Alok Badri (@alok_TTID) November 21, 2017

 I'm in a pretty dark place at the moment but it's just that hope that you never know what tomorrow can bring that keeps me going— Emile Strunz (@EmileStrunz) November 20, 2017